theyvakani123/Interpreting-logistic-regression-/Written analysis.md

 - Helps diagnose training behavior and convergence.
 - Confirms whether the model is learning effectively.
 - Can guide hyperparameter tuning (e.g., adjusting learning rate or epochs).

+## Conclusion and Summary

+This project successfully demonstrates the implementation of logistic regression from scratch using NumPy, applied to a synthetically generated binary classification dataset.
+By carefully designing the dataset with well-separated classes, the model was able to learn an effective decision boundary and achieve strong performance metrics.

+###  Key Takeaways

+- Built a custom logistic regression model without relying on machine learning libraries.
+- Generated a clean, informative dataset using `sklearn.datasets.make_classification`.
+- Visualized training progress through a loss curve to confirm convergence.
+- Evaluated model performance using accuracy, precision, and recall.
+- Interpreted learned coefficients to understand feature influence and decision logic.

+This hands-on approach reinforces foundational concepts in supervised learning, optimization, and model evaluation, making it an excellent educational exercise for understanding how logistic regression works under the hood.